 \textbf{Case 1.} $\pi$ consists of a set (name $A$) of cardinality $3$ and five singleton sets.
-Since $\gamma_i (P_8)=3$, all singleton sets must be an $ic$-partner of $A$, and by Theorem \ref{the-del}, $A$ has at most two $ic$-partners, a contradiction.
+Since $\gamma_i (P_8)=3$, each singleton set must be an $ic$-partner of $A$.
+On the other hand, Theorem \ref{the-del} implies that $A$ has at most two $ic$-partners, a contradiction.

 \textbf{Case 2.} $\pi$ consists of two sets of cardinality $2$ and four singleton sets.
 Since $\gamma_i (P_8)=3$, each singleton set must be an $ic$-partner of a set of cardinality $2$.
 Therefore, using Theorem \ref{the-del}, we deduce that for any two $ic$-partners $C$ and $D$, it holds that $\lvert C \cup D\rvert =3$.
 On the other hand, $v_3$ and $v_6$ are not present in any independent dominating set of cardinality $3$, a contradiction.\\ The partition $\lbrace \lbrace v_1,v_3, v_6 \rbrace, \lbrace v_2,v_7 \rbrace, \lbrace v_8\rbrace, \lbrace v_4\rbrace, \lbrace v_5\rbrace\}$ is an $ic$-partition of $P_8$.
 Therefore, $IC(P_8)=5$.